BorisHrzenjak/ImageInsight/README.md

 - `popup.js`: Core functionality for the extension
 - `options.js`: Handles settings and API key management
 - `styles.css`: Custom styles on top of Tailwind CSS

-For more details on the implementation, refer to the respective files:

-- `popup.html`: Main extension interface
-- `popup.js`: Core functionality for the extension
-- `options.js`: Handles settings and API key management
-- `styles.css`: Custom styles on top of Tailwind CSS

 ## Contributing